-Making tailgate party plans for the football game?
+Making tailgate party plans for the big game?
 Good friends – great food – sounds like an awesome time right?
-Because tailgate parties are usually all-day food fests and grilling extravaganzas, they’re also a time of increased risk of food poisoning.
+Because tailgate parties are all-day food fests and grilling extravaganzas, they’re also a increased risk of food illness.

-- If preparing food in advance, divide cooked food into shallow containers and store in a refrigerator or freezer until the party begins.
-This encourages rapid, even cooling…and discourages pre-party nibblers.
+- Divide cooked food into shallow containers and store in a refrigerator or freezer.

 - Be sure to keep raw meat and poultry wrapped separately from cooked foods, or foods meant to be eaten raw such as fruits.